Hacker-C/solutions-for-vuejs-challenges/README.md

 </p>

 ## Solutions to vuejs-challenges
-My solutions for Vuejs-Chanllenges from [vuejs-challenges](https://github.com/webfansplz/vuejs-challenges) .
+My solutions and explanations for Vuejs-Chanllenges from [vuejs-challenges](https://github.com/webfansplz/vuejs-challenges) .

 > This repo includes explanations and correct answers for the chanllenges, give you a better experience to finish the questions.